Switching between Numerical Black-box Optimization Algorithms with Warm-starting Policies: Introduction

+For the design of the switching strategies, we face three main questions: `\textit{What algorithms to switch between?}', `\textit{When to switch?}', and `\textit{How to perform the switch?}'.
+While we base the choice of the algorithms and the switching point on the approach suggested in~\cite{VermettenWBD20}, we experiment with different approaches to ``warm-start'' the second algorithm with information obtained from the partial optimization process of the first.
+Considering a switch between BFGS and CMA-ES, we show that it does not suffice to only initialize the search around the best-so-far solution(s) or to initialize (in addition) the step size, but that in order to realize the predicted performance gains, one also needs to warm-start the covariance matrix of the CMA-ES and the Hessian of BFGS, respectively.

+All in all, we obtain encouraging results.
+In 48 out of the 120 considered examples (24 BBOB functions in 5 dimensions), we obtain a performance gain over the best static algorithm from our portfolio, and this is with a single switch.
+However, we also show that the performance of the individual runs can vary substantially and that the choice of the switching point using the approach from~\cite{VermettenWBD20} may not be optimal.
+At the time of writing, these observations have already led to follow-up works considering a \emph{per-run} switching strategy~\cite{DBLP:conf/ppsn/KostovskaJVNWED22}, as opposed to the \emph{per-instance} approach implemented in this present work.

+\textbf{Related Work:} Switching between different algorithm families is not a new idea.
+In particular, strategies to switch between population-based, more exploratory algorithms to single-solution, exploitative local search methods have been investigated in~\cite{kelner2008hybrid, neri2012memetic}.
+Other successful examples of switching between different algorithm classes are available in the NGopt algorithm selection wizard~\cite{meunier2021black}.
+Unfortunately, apart from the code that is available open-access on GitHub~\cite{nevergrad}, the specifics or motivation for the implemented ``chaining'' procedures, as they are referred to in the Nevergrad environment, are not documented.

+For discrete black-box optimization scenarios, an approach similar to ours has been investigated in~\cite{ye2021leveraging}.
+The motivation of that study is similar to ours: we assume to be in a situation where some performance data is available, e.g., from previous experiments or from some benchmarking studies.
+We then need to decide which algorithm(s) to execute for a given problem instance.
+We can decide to switch between algorithms, but we cannot perform additional experiments as needed, for example, in dynamic algorithm configuration.
+Similar to our study, Ye et al. obtained promising performance of the switching strategies for some problems but also observed a big discrepancy between predicted and actual performance for others.

-\textbf{Availability of Code and Data:} The code used for generating the data used in this project is available on GitHub,\footnote{\url{https://github.com/Schroedo1994/Realizing_dynAS}} while the full data set of data analyzed here can be found on Zenodo~\cite{zenodo_dominik_dynAS}.
-The data of the static algorithm portfolio (described in Section~\ref{sec:portfolio}) is also available on the public repository of IOHanalyzer~\cite{wang2020iohanalyzer}, which can be found at \url{https://iohanalyzer.liacs.nl/} (the data set of each algorithm can be obtained by first selecting the ``IOH'' repository and then choosing the ``bbob'' data source).
+\textbf{Availability of Code and Data:} Implementing suggestions made in~\cite{lopez2021reproducibility}, the full setup for reproducing all results presented in this paper can be found on zenodo~\cite{zenodo_dominik_dynAS}.
+This includes the code for the algorithm portfolio as well as the raw performance data and the scripts for processing and visualizing it.
+The data of the larger static algorithm portfolio (described in Section~\ref{sec:portfolio}) is also available on the public repository of IOHanalyzer~\cite{wang2020iohanalyzer}, which can be found at \url{https://iohanalyzer.liacs.nl/} (the data set of each algorithm can be obtained by first selecting the ``IOH'' repository and then choosing the ``bbob'' data source).